Ibsciss/zend-soap-service-provider/README.md

 ###Basic usages

-When the service provider is registred, you have access to the two basic services :
+When the service provider is registered, you have access to the two basic services :
 * **soap.server**, instance of Zend\Soap\Server`
 * **soap.client**, instance of Zend\Soap\Client`